akadakia/spring-petclinicPipelineProject/readme.md

 Deliverables:

-- GitHub link to the repo including
+GitHub link to the repo including:

-o Jenkins file within that repo
+- Jenkins file within that repo

-o Docker file within that repo
+- Docker file within that repo

-o Readme.md file explaining the work and how to run the project
+- Readme.md file explaining the work and how to run the project

 - Attached runnable docker image + the command to run it